Ahli/AhliObs-SC2-Mod/README.md

       - this assists observer interfaces in figuring out if a player is still playing, left in victory/defeat/tie
     - animation event "TextUpdated" is fired when worker killed counter's text is updated => Observer UIs can animate
     - production tags and notifications now dynamically change to reflect alliance colors
+    - added player score that provides a player's starting position belonging to the initial 1=left or 2=right team for observer interfaces
 - **Bug Fixes**
   - fixed Dark Shrine not showing upgrades in research on a tag
   - fixed potential bug when worker is killed at the same time as that player's notification timer expires resulting in a hidden notification and subsequently resulting in a wrong displayed count when the next one is killed